A root canal treatment is a procedure that involves one of our dentists removing bad bacteria from the pulp of a tooth.

 Taking good care of your teeth and gums is a must after a root canal.
 You may need to schedule additional visits with our dentists to X-ray the treated tooth and to make sure that all symptoms and signs of your infection are gone, in addition to your regular dental cleanings and exams.
 It is very important to keep up a good oral care routine at home as well, including brushing at least two times a day with a toothpaste that fights germs for 12 hours.
 By taking care of yourself and giving your teeth the attention they deserve, a tooth treated with a root canal can stay healthy for the rest of your life.

-Contact our office about root canal therapy in Charlotte to learn if you might require this procedure.
+Contact our office about root canal therapy to learn if you might require this procedure.

 The sooner you complete your root canal therapy, the faster you can be on the road to a happy and healthy smile.